- 18 May 2022

 - File-based data sources, such as spreadsheets (Excel) and CSV files

-These sources are supported through native connectors, customer REST connectors, and JDBC drivers, that are used to import data into the ElastiCube Server.
+These sources are supported through native connectors, customer REST connectors, and JDBC drivers, which are used to import data into the ElastiCube Server.

 ElastiCube Data Hub